 - Tape off the walls, floor, appliances, and around the cabinets.

-- Using the brush, cut in on the edges and use the roller to roll on the primer.
+- Using a brush, cut in on the edges and use the roller to roll on the primer on the cabinet face frame.

 - Apply a second coat of primer.